 One of the principal reasons Pure Storage is so well-positioned to help auto OEMs is that they’re on a journey similar to our own.
 When we first started, it seemed natural to place all our telemetry data in the cloud.
 But as the volume of data grew, it simply wasn’t economically viable long term.

 It then became a natural process of evolution.
 First, it was the cloud, then on premises, then hybrid cloud, and finally multi-cloud.
 We believe that, at some point soon, we’ll see software-based technology that can cope with service interruptions.
+We anticipate that specially designed software will be capable of storing data both at the edge and data management layer, ready to continue and complete a suspended transmission with no loss of information as soon as connectivity is restored.
 The idea is that it will allow any organization to navigate its own best route through the increasingly complex world of dynamic data and telemetry.

 Front-runners will be the ones who forget about universal 5G connectivity and focus on re-engineering software to withstand the inevitable communications bumps in the road.
 Armed with this secret sauce, they can locate themselves at the center of an interruption-proof ecosystem.
 This will allow OEMs to achieve their goals of revenue growth while driving true value for their customers.

 I would love to know what you think of the idea of re-engineering software to cope with service interruptions.
 What other issues do OEMs need to address?
 What more should OEMs be doing to enhance the driver experience?